givemepower8/Phaser3Practices/docs/COC.md

 At this stage, queen charge is mainly used to take out x-bows or air defence to facilitate other main troops.

-When the healers die or separate, queen will have a hard time.
+When the healers die or get distracted, queen will have a hard time.

 - Put a balloon when to deploy the queen to trigger the seeking air mine.
 - Protect the healers.
 Make sure no other troops will take away the healers.